MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

     ),
 ) <lst:listening_browser_result_changes>

-Using the same service type like mentioned in the previous Section, Bonjour would automatically rename the service if it detects the same service on the local network @apple_inc_bonjour_2013.
+Using the same service type like mentioned in the previous section @adding_local_domains Bonjour would automatically rename the service if it detects the same service on the local network @apple_inc_bonjour_2013.

 #figure(
     align(